 Mower Curb and Gutter

 Mowers curbs are used for the decorative look in lawn or flowerbed areas in common plots of the building.
-The use of this type of curb provides a strong and protective barrier between the walkway and the green zone.
+The use of this curb types provides a strong and protective barrier between the walkway and the green zone.

 Due to the shape of this type of curb, the lawn mowers allow the grass to be cut evenly without damaging the machinery.